Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/Initial data quality exploration/README.md

 &nbsp;

+🔴 **Rule 5: Diabetes codes alone can be used to determine diagnosis dates, as including high HbA1cs and OHA/insulin scripts in the diagnosis date definition makes little difference.**

+&nbsp;

 ### 05_dpctn_diabetes_type_over_time
 Looks at patients with codes for >1 type of diabetes (n=30,401; classified as 'other' as per above flowchart) to determine diagnosis dates and when changes in diagnosis occurred.